 In semiotics, there are the concepts of denotation (literal meaning) and connotation (hidden or related meaning).
-By selected design elements such as certain colors, textures, or shapes, designers can create connotations that lead to certain emotional reactions from the room's users .
+By selected design elements such as certain colors, textures, or shapes, designers can create connotations that lead to certain emotional reactions from the room's users (Berna et al., 2024).
 In this case, the wayang images are symbols of the wayang storyline which are applied to the ceiling design of Graha Sahid Surakarta.